Awmusic12635/ISTE-432-Project-Documentation/Design-Document.md

 ### Check In Test

-Another very large part of our user's interactio with our website is allowing them to checkin to various geocaches.
-In this test we create a user and then checkin as that user on the first geocache and make sure it goes through correctly.
+Another very large part of our user's interaction with our website is allowing them to check into various geocaches.
+In this test, we create a user and then check in as that user on the first geocache and make sure it processes correctly.

 ```php
 <?php